Jason2Brownlee/AlgorithmAfternoon/content/books/genetic_algorithm/chapter07.md

 ## Decoding Mechanisms in GAs

-In the realm of continuous function optimization, genetic algorithms (GAs) often require a means to bridge the gap between the discrete world of bitstrings and the continuous domain of real numbers.
+Genetic algorithms often require a means to bridge the gap between the discrete world of bitstrings and the continuous domain of real numbers.
 This is where decoding mechanisms come into play.
 By transforming bitstrings into continuous values, GAs can effectively explore and optimize functions defined on continuous spaces.
-In this section, we'll delve into binary decoding, its limitations, and an alternative encoding scheme called Gray code.
+In this section, we'll look into binary decoding, its limitations, and an alternative encoding scheme called Gray code.

 ### Introduction to Binary Decoding